 The Wheel of Life and the 12 Houses

 The wheel of the zodiac is a cycle of experience.
-The 12 houses of the wheel represent different areas of your life.
-As you explore the signs and planets that occupy each house, you will gain an understanding of how you operate on a daily basis as well as how you best navigate any issues that may arise during your life.
+The 12 houses of the wheel represent different areas of your life as represented in your birth chart.

 The zodiac wheel starts with your Ascendant (Rising) as the sign that was on the Eastern Horizon of your birth and creates the cusp of your 1st House.
 This is the base from which the remaining houses derive significance in your life.
 This house, along with the sign on the cusp (Rising sign), infuses you with the energy to cope with situations you face as you fulfill your purpose.
-Your Rising sign represents how you project yourself into the environment.
+Your Rising sign represents how you dawn on people.

 1st House: The house of self.
 This includes self-awareness, the physical body, personality, appearance, personal views on life, self-identity, self-image, early environment, and beginnings; how we initiate, how we're impulsive.
 Any planets in this house will greatly influence your personality and how others perceive you.